BurraAbhishek/PGN_scoresheet_generator/README.md

 ## Features:
 - Can render scoresheets in annotated form or as it is.
-- Can parse PGN files from some of the best chess websites, including [chess.com](https://www.chess.com) and [lichess.org](https://lichess.org).
+- Can parse PGN files from some of the best chess websites, including [chess.com](https://www.chess.com) and [lichess.org](https://lichess.org), and online chess databases, including [chessgames.com](https://www.chessgames.com/).

 ## Usage:
 - Copy the PGN text from the file to the text box, and select one of the two options to generate the scoresheet.